 What Should Happen?

-If you report your injury in a timely manner, you should not be denied coverage.
+If you report your injury promptly, you should not be denied coverage.
 If you are, you may need to seek help from an attorney.
 If your injury was caused by the negligence of a third party, such as a contractor performing work, then you may be eligible for compensation beyond workers’ compensation.

 Employers are required, with few exceptions, to carry workers’ compensation insurance if they have employees.
 Uninsured employers open themselves up to a range of hard penalties by the state and can also face personal injury lawsuits in cases where workers are injured.